Tom Mankiewicz: Script doctor

 In 1975, Mankiewicz wrote the screenplay for Mother, Jugs and Speed, a dark comedy about ambulance drivers starring Bill Cosby, Raquel Welch and Harvey Keitel.
 He co-produced the film with director Peter Yates who later asked Mankiewicz to come to the British Virgin Islands to do a major rewrite on Yates’ next film, The Deep, with Robert Shaw and Jacqueline Bisset.
 The film was a huge box office success and cemented Mankiewicz's reputation as a "script doctor."

 He next performed a similar function on The Cassandra Crossing, starring Richard Harris, Sophia Loren, Burt Lancaster and Ava Gardner, receiving shared screenplay credit.
-This followed by his screenplay for The Eagle Has Landed, a World War II thriller with Michael Caine, Donald Sutherland and Robert Duvall.
+This was followed by his screenplay for The Eagle Has Landed, a World War II thriller with Michael Caine, Donald Sutherland and Robert Duvall.

-During this time actor Peter Falk asked Universal Studios to hire Mankiewicz to read the scripts for his hit television series, Columbo, and make plot suggestions.
+During this time actor Peter Falk asked Universal Studios to hire Mankiewicz to read the scripts for his television series, Columbo, and make plot suggestions.
 He was paid a consulting fee on each episode for an entire season while performing no actual writing services.

 Mankiewicz later admitted being a script doctor was seductive.
 "It's one of the few times when the writer has a certain control over a film, because you're coming in when the people on the film are at their most insecure", he said.
 "After all, if you're there, they've had to admit that they needed someone there to help them out...
 You're coming in like Jack Palance in Shane.
 You're the hired gun.
 Everyone is waiting for a revelation.
 You're supposed to bring better parts for the actors, better scenes for the director.
 And sometimes, everyone likes it, not because it's necessarily better, but just because it's different."